symmy596/SurfinPy/docs/source/README.rst

 3. **Use calculated surface energies to built crystal morphologies.**

-   - Use the surface energies produced by `surfinpy` alongside Pymatgen to built particle morphologies.
+   - Use the surface energies produced by `SurfinPy` alongside Pymatgen to built particle morphologies.
    - Evaulate how a particles shape changes with temperature and pressure.

 4. **Method to generate bulk phase diagrams as a function of chemical potential.**